ibm-messaging/mq-jms-spring/README_TESTCONTAINERS.md

 * withChannel, withQueueManager
 * withWebServer: start the web server during container initialisation (default does not start it).
 Enable this feature if you want to test an application using one of the MQ REST APIs for messaging or administration.
-* withStartupMQSC: names an MQSC file on the Classpath that gets loaded into the container for automatic execution during queue manager startup.
-This allows you to create additional objects or reset state if you are reusing an existing queue manager (eg a mounted external docker volume).
+* withStartupMQSC: names a single MQSC file on the Classpath that gets loaded into the container for automatic execution during queue manager startup.
+This allows you to create additional objects or reset state if you are reusing an existing queue manager (eg because you have mounted an external docker volume).

 The `appPassword` ends up being the `password` value used for the Spring Boot JMS connection.